 DEC.
 29 It is St. Thomas Becket, the English archbishop, we commemorate on the fourth day of the octave.
 In 1170, he was murdered because he defended the Church from domination by King Henry II.

-DEC.
-30 The calendar proclaims the feast of the Holy Family — that Jesus, Mary and Joseph are the model family for the world to emulate.
+First Sunday after Christmas The calendar proclaims the feast of the Holy Family — that Jesus, Mary and Joseph are the model family for the world to emulate.
 God came to earth to be part of a human family, born as an infant to be protected, educated and nurtured by Mary and Joseph.
 This small family stayed together, respecting and loving one another despite tragedies and pain.
 Their love and faith in God never wavered.
 Twenty-one centuries later, families are still influenced by their holiness.

 DEC.
 31 The life of Pope St. Sylvester I (d.
 335) is celebrated this day.
 He was selected as pope immediately after Constantine ended the persecution of Christians and thus oversaw the first era of peace on earth.
 Pope Sylvester supported the Council of Nicea in 325 where the Church proclaimed Jesus as both human and divine, consubstantial with the Father.
 He approved the Nicene Creed, still recited at every Sunday Mass.